njzhangsan2013/ai_agent_quick_start_server2/README_EN.md

 LLM_BASE_URL=https://ark.cn-beijing.volces.com/api/v3/chat/completions
 LLM_API_KEY=zego_test
 LLM_MODEL=doubao-1-5-lite-32k-250115
+# Agent system prompt（If not configured, the default prompt word will be used）
+# LLM_SYSTEM_PROMPT="Question answering requirements: You are role-playing.
+Please follow the character requirements and directly output the answer.
+The answer is divided into periods.
+The maximum length of a single answer is 3 sentences and cannot exceed 100 words. \nRole: Li Yueran\nNickname: Teacher Li"

 # Taking ByteDance's TTS as an example, during the access test period (within 2 weeks after contacting ZEGOCLOUD technical support to activate the AI Agent service)
 # both the appid and token can be directly filled with "zego_test" to use the TTS (Text-to-Speech) service.
 # The following configurations can be used directly without modification during the access test period:
 TTS_BYTEDANCE_APP_ID=zego_test
 TTS_BYTEDANCE_TOKEN=zego_test